 - Model of entrepreneurship education embedded across 111 non-business academic pathways.

 - The University opened a new £1.3-million dedicated International and Postgraduate Student Centre in 2010.
-It was shortlisted for an Outstanding Support for Students in the 2012 THE awards.

 - Extensive student support services, including Counselling, Disability Services, Childcare, Income and Student Finance, Widening Participation, Learning Development Unit.

 - Queen's is at the forefront of using ICT to support learning and teaching; the University's virtual learning environment, Queen's Online, provides each student with secure online access to information and materials relating to their specific course components enhancing the learning experience.